Essential Nutrients during Pregnancy

 - From birth to the age of 3, connections in the brain called synapses form at a rate faster than in other time in life1, 2

-Let’s face it, iron can be challenging to formulate with in both dietary supplements and infant formula.
+Let’s face it, iron can be challenging to formulate within both dietary supplements and infant formula.
 Inorganic iron requires overages that limit applications and hinder product performance.
-Chelates cut to the chase, providing superior bioavailability, reducing the level of iron necessary to deliver optimal benefits.
+Chelates cut to the chase, providing superior bioavailability, and reducing the level of iron necessary to deliver optimal benefits.
 That’s where Albion® Minerals from Balchem come in…

 Partner with Balchem to support your customers’ prenatal needs.
 Let’s help make the world a healthier place – Contact Us Today!